osyuu/CacheKit/README.md

 ## LICENSE

-DataCacheKit is available under the MIT license, and uses source code from open source projects.
-See the [LICENSE](https://github.com/osyuu/CacheKit/blob/main/LICENSE) file for more info.
+DataMyCacheKit is available under the MIT license, and uses source code from open source projects.
+See the [LICENSE](https://github.com/osyuu/MyCacheKit/blob/main/LICENSE) file for more info.